 So what are your options now?

 If you are in circumstances where you just need information, she is more than happy to talk to you on the telephone or to schedule you for an initial consultation.
-Our firm offers low-cost fixed fee document preparation for folks whose cases are uncontested.
-She offers no-stone-unturned representation for large asset and complex cases.
+She offers no-stone-unturned representation for International Child Abduction cases, large asset and complex cases.

 Choose the firm that cares . . .